JanMalch/kino/README.md

 # Kino

-A RESTful Cinema API built with JEE
+A RESTful Cinema API built with JEE.
+The frontend is built with Angular and contained in the final build.

 ## Running the server
 ### Build